-When offering homeowners in the Twin Cities and Western Wisconsin free estimates on house windows, we’re frequently asked about the window style we recommend and why.
+When offering homeowners in the Twin Cities and Western Wisconsin complimentary estimates on house windows, we’re frequently asked about the window style we recommend and why.
 Having a deep commitment to empowering homeowners to make informed decisions, we are happy to answer this question in its entirety, especially since many homeowners do not understand that full frame window replacement affords them the opportunity to change one window style out for another.
 When we’re asked to compare and contrast double hung and casement windows, we offer the below facts.

-What’s a Double Hung Window?
 The part of the window that holds the pane is called the sash.
 In double hung windows, there are two stacked movable sashes that permit the window to maneuver down from the top and up from the bottom.
 This allows both sashes to be opened concurrently.

-Price: Components like window material, hardware, and manufacturer can have a significant impact on the cost of the window.
-However, when similar double hung and casement windows are compared, casement windows tend to more expensive than double hung windows.
+Components like window material, hardware, and manufacturer can have a significant impact on the cost of the window.
+However, when similar double hung and casement windows are compared, casement windows tend to be more expensive than double hung windows.
 Casement windows have more complicated operating mechanisms.
 Because of the popularity of double hung windows, more manufacturers make them, allowing them to be offered at more affordable prices.

-Style: Your home’s architectural features should be considered when choosing between casement and double hung windows.
+Your home’s architectural features should be considered when choosing between casement and double hung windows.
 For homeowners wanting to convey an ultra-modern feel, casement windows should be utilized.
-Double hung windows a top choice in vintage homes, though modern hardware can be incorporated.
+Double hung windows are a top choice in vintage homes, though modern hardware can be incorporated.

-Cleaning: When it comes to cleaning, it’s a toss-up between casement and double hung windows, as they both can be cleaned with ease.
+When it comes to cleaning, it’s a toss-up between casement and double hung windows, as they both can be cleaned with ease.
 For casement windows, they just need to be opened to provide the homeowner access to clean the interior and exterior.
 Double hung windows are cleaned by tilting them inward, a feature that was not originally available on earlier models.

-Ventilation: For homeowners looking to introduce fresh air their home, they are appreciative that double hung windows have dual sashes that provide ample airflow.
+For homeowners looking to introduce fresh air into their home, they are appreciative that double hung windows have dual sashes that provide ample airflow.
 Casement windows also provide ample interior air circulation when the window is fully extended.

-Energy Efficiency: The window seal is a major determination in the level of energy efficiency a window has.
+The window seal is a major determination in the level of energy efficiency a window has.
 Quality double hung windows have upper and lower sashes that fit tightly into the window frame, which lowers the probability of air infiltration.
 However, casement windows tend to outshine double hung windows in the realm of energy efficiency because they have an even stronger seal when locked.